 - 1. analyze the components of a system of linear equations; - 2. verify whether a given set is a solution of a linear system; - 3. identify a homogeneous and non-homogeneous linear system; - 4. formulate the coefficient matrix and augmented matrix of a given linear system; - showing that elementary row system gives an equivalent linear system; - 6. analyze the geometric interpretation of a linear system with 1, 2, or 3 variables; - apply the elimination and substitution algorithms to solve a linear system; - explain the concept of linear system written in triangular matrix or in echelon form.

 Terminology and notation (1)

-Given unknowns variables $x_1, x_2, ..., x_n$ , a linear equations on the variables is defined as:
+Given unknowns variables x_1, x_2, \ldots, x_n , a linear equation on the variables is defined as:

 $$a_1x_1 + a_2x_2 + \dots + a_nx_n = b \tag{1}$$